welldonestudio/welldonestudio.github.io/docs/code/arbitrum-stylus/index.md

 ## Create the Project

-In Arbitrum Stylus, you can write smart contracts in the Rust language. ** FIXME: code name ** provides two features to assist developers new to Stylus.
+In Arbitrum Stylus, you can write smart contracts in the Rust language. **VeriWell** provides two features to assist developers new to Stylus.

 ### Create Template